 - A current curriculum vita.

-- A writing sample of the applicant’s academic work that is at least 2500 words long and demonstrates the ability to conduct graduate-level work.
+- A writing sample of the applicant’s academic work of at least 2500 words that demonstrates the applicant’s ability to conduct graduate-level work and scholarly writing.

 - Three letters of recommendation that evaluate the applicant’s academic performance, and their suitability and potential for undertaking doctoral studies.
 At least one of these letters must be written by a faculty member from the institution where the master’s degree was earned, preferably the thesis advisor.
 Letters should not be more than 12-months old at the time of application.